tkem/carreralib/README.rst

 License
 ------------------------------------------------------------------------

-Copyright (c) 2015-2020 Thomas Kemmer.
+Copyright (c) 2015-2022 Thomas Kemmer.

 Licensed under the `MIT License`_.

-Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.
+Carrera and Carrera AppConnect are registered trademarks of Carrera Toys GmbH.

 Thanks to Stephan Heß (a.k.a. slotbaer_) for doing all the hard work.